youyanggu/covid19-forecast-hub-evaluation/summary/README.md

 ## Summary of Evaluations

 Here is where we summarize the outputs from the [evaluations](/evaluations) directory.
-Here, we present summaries for two types of evaluations:
+You can see a full list of team/model names [here](https://github.com/reichlab/covid19-forecast-hub#teams-and-models).
+We present summaries for two types of evaluations:

 - N weeks ahead: we evaluate historical forecasts based on their forecasts N weeks ahead
 - Evaluation date: we evaluate all historical forecasts based on their forecasts for the specified evaluation date